baconjs/bacon.js/README.md

 Both EventStream and Property share the Observable interface, and hence share a lot of methods.
 Common methods are listed below.

+`stream.onError(f)` subscribes a callback to error events.
+The function will be called for each error in the stream.

+`stream.onEnd(f)` subscribes a callback to stream end.
+The function will be called when the stream ends.
+Just like `subscribe`, this method returns a function for unsubscribing.

 <a name="map"></a>
 `observable.map(f)` maps values using given function, returning a new EventStream.
 Instead of a function, you can also provide a constant